CS-LTU/com7033-assignment-Goodness-Azike/README.md

 - Refine frontend JavaScript for validation, notifications and usability
 - Improve the clarity of comments, documentation and user-facing text
-- Debug issues with JWT authentication and role-based access control
+- Debug issues
 **All generated code and text were reviewed, adapted, and tested by me before inclusion.**

-I remain responsible for the final design, implementation, and academic integrity of this submission.
+I remain responsible for the final design, the coding process, implementation, and academic integrity of this submission.

 ---